 About 10,000 grey-headed flying foxes roost in pine trees near the entrance to Adelaide Zoo.

-A protected native species, the flying foxes are relatively new to South Australia, starting to arrive about seven years ago, possibly due to the changing availability of food resources driven by climate.
+A protected native species, flying foxes are relatively new to South Australia, starting to arrive about a decade ago, possibly due to the changing availability of food resources driven by climate.

 They are a familiar sight in the eastern states, with numerous camps of up to 30,000 bats in some areas.

-With a wingspan of nearly one metre, they are among the world’s largest bats, but despite their size are strictly vegetarian and feed predominantly on nectar and fruit.
+With a wingspan of nearly 1 m, they are among the world’s largest bats.
+But despite their size are strictly vegetarian and feed predominantly on nectar and fruit.

-They roost in trees during the day and fly out at sunset to their feeding grounds, sometimes up to 50 kilometres away.
+They roost in trees during the day and fly out at sunset to their feeding grounds, sometimes up to 50 km away.

-Along with the grey fur on their heads that give them their name, the flying foxes have a thick, woolly orange collar and dog-like faces – they’re really quite cute and fluffy.
+Along with the grey fur on their heads that give them their name, these flying foxes have a thick, woolly orange collar and dog-like faces – they’re really quite cute and fluffy.

 Are they as scary as they look in the movies?

-Like most bats, they are harmless in themselves, but they can carry viruses that can be deadly to humans.
+Like most bats, grey-headed flying foxes are harmless in themselves, but they can carry viruses that can be deadly to humans.

 Australian bat lyssavirus is a rabies-like disease that can be carried by both mega-bats like flying foxes and micro-bats like the mouse-sized Gould’s wattled bat.

-It can be passed through bites or scratches, though it has been detected in less than one per cent of Australian bats.
-There have only been three cases recorded in humans in Australia, and all of those were in Queensland.
+It can be passed through bites or scratches, though it has been detected in less than 1% of Australian bats.
+There have only been 3 cases recorded in humans in Australia, and all of those were in Queensland.